Probate & Estate Property Specialist

 Make targeted repairs for insurability and financing

-Best when a few specific issues — an aging roof, outdated electrical panel, or plumbing concerns — would prevent a buyer's lender from approving a mortgage.
-Sarah's CPCU background identifies exactly which issues block financing and which are cosmetic.
+Best when one or two specific issues — aging roof, outdated electrical panel, plumbing concerns — would block a buyer's lender.
+Sarah's CPCU background identifies which issues block financing and which are cosmetic.
 Targeted investment, significantly better net return.

 🏠